TheJumpCloud/jcapi-go/CONTRIBUTING.md

 #### Go Export Parser

 `tools/go-export-parser` can be used to validate a new version and determine the semantic version component to increment for a new release.
-The tools generates a go source file that references all exported elements of the API.
+The tool generates a go source file that references all exported elements of the API.
 This source file can be compared to the one for the previous version to determine which semantic versioning component (major, minor, or patch) to increment.

 In addition, the generated go file can be compiled to validate the correctness of the generated SDK to some extent.

+The tool is a linux executable.
+(It runs in docker on other OSs).

 Here is an example session: